 He is married to Gerry and they have 3 children.
 Everette currently serves as the President of the Ellwood City Historical Society.

 Kenneth C. Turner (1924-1992) Founder of Turner Funearl Home

 Kenneth C. Turner, known mostly as K.C., was born and raised in Ellwood City, PA.
-He served his country proudly in the United States Marine Corps serving in China and the Pacific Theater during World War II.
-He received a Silver Star, 2 Bronze Stars and 2 Purple Hearts for his bravery during the war.
+He served his country proudly in the United States Marine Corps at a Gsy.Sgt, serving in the Pacific Theater during World War .
+He served in the Battle of Peleliu, in the Philippines, and Okinawa, in Japan.
+He received 2 Bronze Battle Stars and 2 Purple Hearts,for his bravery, during the war.

 He attended the Cleveland College of Embalming, graduating in 1947.
 Upon returning to Ellwood, he went to work for Bill Patton at the Patton Memorial Home and he purchased the funeral home, renaming it Turner Funeral Home in 1957.
 K.C.
 Turner incorporated Turner Funeral Home, in 1976 becoming the first incorporated funeral home in Pennsylvania.
 Kenneth was a member of The Selected Morticians Association and served on the board as well as Secretary/Treasurer and Vice President.